 - Art Club

 - A club for anyone interested in all types of art and media.
+We promote artistic discussion and creation as well as a fun and comfortable environment for those who enjoy art.

 Black Student Union